zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/Grid.md

     ?>

 ### navigatable
-Indicates whether keyboard navigation is enabled/disabled.
+If set to true the use could navigate the widget using the keyboard navigation.
+By default keyboard navigation is disabled.

 #### Returns
 `\Kendo\UI\Grid`